 The lodge waterhole is superb for game viewing and action, even during the wet summer months...

 Cool off in the privacy of your rim flow pool or have a relaxing treatment at the wonderful spa…if you are feeling a little more energetic have a work out at the gym next to the spa while watching the waterhole or visit the small but very well-stocked curio shop.

 We had great sightings of the Big 5 plus Wild Dog and Cheetah during our 6 game drives.

 We saw a springbok on the open plains, large herds of elephant, both brown and spotted hyenas, large herds of buffalo, lions and plenty of rhinos.

 The highlight for us was the leopard on a rock but you can see more images on our trip report page.

 Rodney, Nico and team you made us feel like part of the Jamala family, thank you for not just a wonderful stay but for a beautiful experience, we cannot wait to come back.

-For more information or to make your booking, please visit the Jamala Madikwe website
+For more information or to make Your booking, please click here

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA